In some cases, we earn commissions from affiliate links in our posts.

-In Don't Forget the Driver, we find Jones starring as a single father and coach drive who life is pretty mundane.
+In Don't Forget the Driver, we find Jones starring as a single father and coach driver whose life is pretty mundane.
 He has some issues with his mother and moody daughter, but nothing too major is happening in his life.
 That is, until a dead body turns up along the shore of his little seaside town.
 Add in a strange meeting with a new arrival to the area, and Peter Green (Jones's character) is suddenly dealing with a whole new set of issues – none of them boring.
 Will he rise to the challenge?

 Not a lot more has been said about the plot at this point, though the BBC did offer the following: “It follows a group of people struggling with their place in the world, their own sense of identity, and reveals how, in one single moment, even in the most ordinary of lives, an accidental encounter can change the course of everything.”

 The screenplays for Don't Forget the Driver were written by Tim Crouch and Toby Jones.
 In addition to acting and writing, it's worth noting that Toby Jones will ALSO play his own Australian expat twin brother (a weird little tidbit that would be enough to make me want to watch it even without knowing anything else about the project).

 Who Else Will Star in Don't Forget the Driver?